Hyrum-Taylor/jwt-pizza/Curiosity Report/curiosityReport.md

     - Maybe because both sources use HTTP/1.1, but my code uses HTTP/2?
 - Why is this neccessary?
 What happens if this isn't sent?
 - What happens if a request is sent to an invalid endpoint?
+- What happens if an invalid request is sent to a valid endpoint?

 ***Answers - Round 2***